rvl-lab-utoronto/lab_onboarding_recommended_reading/README.md

 [Deep RL course at Berkeley](http://rail.eecs.berkeley.edu/deeprlcourse/), by Sergey Levine.
 Check out the youtube videos.
 This course is good for both discrete and continuous state and action RL, so it is applicable to robotics.

+[Guaranteed Discovery of Control-Endogenous Latent States with Multi-Step Inverse Models](https://arxiv.org/abs/2207.08229).
+See the related works section to learn more about state representations for RL.
+See also this paper and its related works: [Can Direct Latent Model Learning Solve Linear Quadratic Gaussian Control?](https://arxiv.org/abs/2212.14511).

+Monotonic improvement in model-based RL: see https://arxiv.org/abs/1807.03858 and https://arxiv.org/abs/1805.10755

 ### Learning to plan/search
 These courses are about having controllers/policies/planning algorithms that get better over time, as they solve more problems.
 These two courses are unique in the world and very much bleeding edge.

 David Duvenaud's [seminar course](https://duvenaud.github.io/learning-to-search/).
 Combining Monte Carlo Tree Search with neural networks, learning from expensive algorithms.

 Yisong Yue's [seminar course](https://sites.google.com/view/cs-159-spring-2020/home).
 Learning for branch and bound optimizers, learning A* heuristics.
 Lots of good stuff here.

 ### Safety considerations in learning for control
 Scaling probabilistically safe imitation learning, Scott Niekum, [online talk](https://bluejeans.com/playback/s/zOSHqyZzGhSdPRQPl0448lckmbprGAmzQoTUKOGB5xjntbBZji0GHw2yZelRFH7K), which can also be found [here](https://youtu.be/slGmQv_pWs0).